 A seventh great-grandchild, George Washington Parke Custis Peter, is born.
 Martha Washington will ultimately have twenty-one great-grandchildren, although only a few will survive childhood.

 Martha Washington becomes seriously ill in early May with a bilious fever.
 Both the doctor and minister come to care for her, as she makes preparations for her death and burial.
-She will die at Mount Vernon, surrounded by friends, relatives, and slaves, about noon on May 22nd.
+She will die at Mount Vernon, surrounded by friends, relatives, and enslaved people, about noon on May 22nd.
 Her body is laid to rest next to her husband's in the Washington family tomb.

 Did you know that unlike most women in Virginia in the early 1700s, Martha Washington learned to read and write?
 Go beyond the stereotypes and learn more about the life of Martha Washington.
 From mother to First Lady, learn about her many important roles.Learn More